What is “Entrepreneurship”?

 - Submit your Fall-Spring housing contract at the myHousing portal as soon as possible after you are admitted to FSU.

 - Submit your EILC application at housing.fsu.edu/applyLLC.
-Pay careful attention to the decision date and instructions provided on screen and by email; to receive and accept an LLC invitation, you must log back into the application on the designated decision date, to be announced in Late Fall 2017.
+Pay careful attention to the decision date and instructions provided on screen and by email; to receive and accept an LLC invitation, you must log back into the application on the designated decision date.

 - Repeat Steps 1 through 3 to apply for additional LLCs if you wish.